HauteSolutions/RegLaunch/README.md

 # RegLaunch
-(Please use the "Releases" link over on the right side of the GitHub page if you just want to download the ZIP (EXE/INI) --->
+(Please use the "Releases" link over on the right side of the GitHub page if you just want the ZIP (EXE/INI) --->

 Utility to Apply Registry Setting(s) only while a specified app is running (RetinaEngrave Registry Fix)